A model-independent measurement of the CKM angle $\gamma$ in the decays $B^\pm\to[K^+K^-\pi^+\pi^-]_D h^\pm$ and $B^\pm\to[\pi^+\pi^-\pi^+\pi^-]_D h^\pm$ ($h = K, \pi$): Binning schemes and external-charm inputs

 \section{Binning schemes and external-charm inputs}

 The analysis strategy described in Sect.~\ref{section:Analysis_strategy} requires a binning scheme, which is a set of instructions for assigning $\D$-decay candidates a phase-space bin.
 In an $N$-body decay, the phase-space dimensionality is $3N - 7$ for $N\geq3$.
 For three-body decays, such as $\D\to\KS\pip\pim$, the binning scheme may be represented on a Dalitz plane, as demonstrated in Refs.~\cite{cite:KShh_cisi_CLEO,cite:KSpipi_cisi_PRL,cite:KSpipi_cisi_PRD}.
-The binning scheme for four-body decays, which are five-dimensional, is unfortunately not easily visualised.
+The binning scheme for a four-body decay, where the phase space is five-dimensional, is unfortunately not easily visualised.
 Nevertheless, several attempts to develop such five-dimensional binning schemes have been performed in the past, such as those for the $\D\to\KS\pip\pim\piz$~\cite{cite:KSpipipi0_cisi} and $\D\to\Kpm\pimp\pipm\pimp$~\cite{cite:Kpipipi_deltaD} decays.

 To create a binning scheme that has optimal sensitivity to $\gamma$, it is advantageous to use an amplitude model.
 This allows for a good understanding of variations in the strong-phase difference between $\Dz$ and $\Dzb$ decays throughout the phase space.
 In addition, an amplitude model is convenient for assessing the performance of a model-independent binned fit, relative to a model-dependent unbinned fit.
 In the $\D\to\Kp\Km\pip\pim$ decay, a set of binning schemes was introduced in Ref.~\cite{LHCb-PAPER-2022-037} with $2\times4$ and $2\times8$ bins.
 The bin number assigned to each $\D$-decay candidate is based solely on the predicted strong-phase difference and the ratio of amplitudes of the $\Dz$ and $\Dzb$ decays to this final state.
 The prediction is calculated using the model presented in Ref.~\cite{LHCb-PAPER-2018-041}, which takes the four-momenta of the four $\D$-decay products as input.
 The implementation of these binning schemes can be found in Ref.~\cite{cite:KKpipiBinningScheme}.